miklevin/MikeLev.in/_posts/2025-04-22-python-rich-widgets-fasthtml-htmx.md

 ## Continuous Refinement of Core Foundations

-Even the core timeless foundation stuff isn't totally static, and so perhaps we do a little continuous iterative refinements of core — or at least the study of it.
+Even the core timeless foundation stuff isn't totally static, and so perhaps we do a little continuous iterative refinements of core—or at least the study of it.
 If I had more time, I would have made it shorter is a frequent widely attributed quote, and it applies here.

 ## The Challenge of Accumulating Complexity